julian-klode/blog.jak-linux.org/content/post/ubuntu-key-rotation.md

 1. upgrade your kernel to proposed and reboot into that
 2. upgrade your grub-efi-amd64-signed, shim-signed, fwupd-signed to proposed.

-If you already upgraded your shim, don't worry:
+If you already upgraded your shim before your kernel, don't worry:

 1. upgrade your kernel and reboot
 2. run dpkg-reconfigure shim-signed